Friends Services For The Aging

 How does Friends Services For The Aging spend its money?

 Friends Services For The Aging directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Friends Services For The Aging tax-deductible?